Entering the Exhibition

 Through more than 150 paintings and works on paper, Manet/Degas takes a fresh look at the interactions of these two artists in the context of the family relationships, friendships, and intellectual circles that influenced their artistic and professional choices, deepening our understanding of a key moment in nineteenth-century French painting.

-The exhibition is organized by The Metropolitan Museum of Art and the musées d’Orsay et de l’Orangerie, Paris.
+Manet/Degas is organized by The Metropolitan Museum of Art, New York, and the Musées d’Orsay et de l’Orangerie, Paris.

 The catalogue is made possible by Gregory Annenberg Weingarten, GRoW @ Annenberg.

 Additional support is provided by Anonymous, Robert M. Buxton, Elizabeth Marsteller Gordon, and Claude Wasserstein.

 Hear how each artist responded to changing aesthetic and political mores, capturing new visions of modern life in nineteenth-century Paris.

 1. An Enigmatic Relationship

 Hear about the origins of Manet and Degas’s relationship